MA (Reg. HCPC & BAAT)

 I have worked for over 20 years in health and social care, working in various settings with children, young people and families.
-More recently, working for a local counselling charity and the NHS with adults in an outpatient setting.
+More recently, working for a local counselling charity and currently working with adults in the NHS based within an outpatient setting.

-I work with individuals and groups and currently work online and by telephone in response to the pandemic and restrictions placed upon working in person.
-Please contact me and we can then arrange to meet online or speak on the telephone for an initial session.
-This is to assess whether we feel we can work together.
-If so, an agreed programme of further sessions can be arranged.
+I work with individuals and groups and currently continue to offer therapy support online and via telephone.
+I offer an initial free telephone consultation lasting approximately 15-20 minutes.
+If following this telephone call you wish to proceed, then we can arrange to meet online or continue to speak on the telephone for an initial session.
+In this initial session we will assess whether we feel we can work together and if so, an agreed programme of further sessions can be arranged.

 Training, qualifications & experience

-I am a qualified Integrative Arts Psychotherapist, a registered member of the British Association for Counselling and Psychotherapy (BACP), and a member of the British Association of Art Therapists (BAAT) and registered with the Health and Care Professions Council (HCPC).
+I am a qualified Integrative Arts Psychotherapist, a member of the British Association of Art Therapists (BAAT) and registered with the Health and Care Professions Council (HCPC).

 My experience includes working with young people and their families who have needed support through early intervention and specialist children's services.
 I have worked with young people through homeless charities and with interpreters when supporting unaccompanied asylum seeking young people and their families.